gilcn/BEPs/BEP12.md

 For all transfer transactions which are depositing tokens to exchanges, it would be nice if Binance Chain can reject those that have no valid memo.
 Thus clients won’t be panic for losing tokens and exchanges supports won’t suffer from the heavy working load.

 Here a script model is introduced into Binance Chain.
-And each address can add new functions by associate itself with one or more predefined scripts.
+And each address can add new functions by associating itself with one or more predefined scripts.
 The memo validation is one first type of the scripts to introduce here.

 ## Status
 This BEP is under implementation.

 ## Motivation
 This memo validation can be used for any membership based deposit/charge business model.

 This BEP also proposes an important infrastructure for customized scripts.
 In the future, more amazing features will be built on it.

-## Specificaion
+## Specification
-### Add Flags into Address Structure
+### Add Flags into Account Structure
 ```
 type Account struct {
   auth.BaseAccount                 `json:"base"`